Billy Ocean: Personal life

 Ocean has lived in Sunningdale, Berkshire, England, with his wife, Judy, since 1978.
 They have three children.
 His son played rugby sevens at the 2014 Commonwealth Games for Barbados.

 Ocean decided to become vegetarian after the 1989 death of his mother from ovarian cancer.
 He is a member of the Rastafari movement.

-Honours
+Honours, awards and nominations

 Ocean was appointed Member of the Order of the British Empire (MBE) in the 2020 New Year Honours for services to music.

-Awards and nominations

-In 2002, he was presented with an honorary doctorate of music by the University of Westminster.
+In 2002 he was presented with an honorary doctorate of music by the University of Westminster.
 In 2010, he received a Lifetime Achievement Award at the MOBO Awards.
 The following year, he became a Companion of the Liverpool Institute for Performing Arts.